grammyjs/website/site/docs/resources/comparison.md

 ::: tip Choose your programming language first
 Given that you're reading the docs of a framework within the JavaScript ecosystem, you are likely looking for something to run on Node.js (or Deno).
 However, if that's not you, scroll down for a comparison of what programming languages are suited for bot development.
-Naturally, you will also find a comparison against frameworks of other languages (mainly Python).
+Naturally, you will also find a brief comparison against frameworks of other languages (mainly Python).
 :::

 There are two main projects that grammY takes inspiration from, namely [Telegraf](https://github.com/telegraf/telegraf) and [NTBA](https://github.com/yagop/node-telegram-bot-api).